MAT BioTech

 2,000

-Our Monocyte Activation Test kit includes everything you
+Our Monocyte Activation Test kit includes everything you need to get started.

 60 mL bottle of CTL-MAT Medium A and 1 mL vial of CTL-MAT Medium B